 (a) Currently CVBC has the following ministerial positions other than the senior Pastor: (1) Youth Minister

-(3) Deacons: All matters relating to the qualifications, duties, selection, and classifications of a Deacon is contained in the CVBC Deacon handbook which is attached to these By-Laws in Appendix 1.
+(3) Deacons: All matters relating to the qualifications, duties, selection, and classifications of a Deacon is contained in the CVBC Deacon Handbook which is attached to these By-Laws in Appendix 1 page 25.